tink-crypto/tink/README.md

 limitations under the License.

 ## What is K2?
-K2 is a cryptophic toolkit that provides an easy, code reviewable way to do crypto safely - avoiding many of the subtle problems that come up when you do crypto yourself.
+K2 is a cryptographic toolkit that provides an easy, code-reviewable way to do crypto safely - avoiding many of the subtle problems that come up when you do crypto yourself.